What Is a Minimum Viable Product (MVP) in Tech?

 Back in 1980, Bill Gates and Microsoft delivered a barebones operating system — MS-DOS — to IBM.
 It wasn't perfect, but it worked.
 It solved a real problem, proved the concept, and set Microsoft on a path to dominate the software market.
 They launched fast, improved later, and won big.

-In hindsight, this was a textbook example of a Minimum Viable Product — though the term didn't exist yet.
+In hindsight, Gates' invention was a textbook example of a Minimum Viable Product — though the term didn't exist yet.
 The concept would only be formalized decades later, when Eric Ries introduced the MVP as a core element of his Lean Startup methodology: build a version with just enough functionality, launch early, and improve based on real user feedback.

 Ries' bestselling book The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses (2011) made the MVP approach mainstream.
 It changed how founders think about product development, helping them avoid endless refinement and instead focus on real-world validation.
 While MS-DOS isn't mentioned in the book, Gates' strategy fits the pattern perfectly — proving that lean thinking existed long before it had a name.